 Description of the study programme

 The programme has a standard period of four semesters and can be started in any semester.
 A total of 120 credit points according to ECTS must be successfully completed.
 The first year of study serves to deepen the students' knowledge of the subject, while the second year is a research phase that is completed with the writing of a Master's thesis.
 The study program is divided into modules, which comprise one or more courses.
 The grades of the module examinations are included in the final grade (weighted according to the credit points of the module).
 There is no final examination for the entire degree programme.
 The type of examination (oral, written) is specified in the module descriptions or announced at the beginning of the module.
 The module descriptions are accessible via the module handbook.
 Further details can be found on the webpages about the course structure, examination regulations and further informations.
-Please note that the degree program is conducted in German and only individual modules from the elective area take place in English if required.
+Starting with the winter semester 2023/24, the master's program in physics will be offered in English.

 Research at the Department of Physics